akka/akka-http/docs/src/main/paradox/client-side/request-and-response.md

 # HttpRequest and HttpResponse

-All 3 Akka HTTP Client API levels use the same basic model of @unidoc[HttpRequest] and @unidoc[HttpResponse].
+All 3 Akka HTTP Client API levels use the same basic model of @apidoc[HttpRequest] and @apidoc[HttpResponse].

 ## Creating requests